Algo2147483647/Math/notes/Quaternion_Ring.md

 q = a + b i + c j + d k
 $$

 Quaternion number system extends the complex numbers.
-Where $a, b, c, d \in \mathbb R$ are real numbers, and $i, j, k$ are symbols that can be interpreted as unit-vectors pointing along the three spatial axes.
-The multiplication rules for the basis elements are:
+Where $a, b, c, d \in \mathbb R$ are [real numbers](./Real_Field.md), and $i, j, k$ are symbols that can be interpreted as unit-vectors pointing along the three spatial axes.
+(Quaternion [Ring](./Ring.md)) The multiplication rules for the basis elements are:
 $$
 i^2 = j^2 = k^2 = ijk = -1
 $$